Hata and Harie --- Rice Terrace, Water Spring

 - The neighbourhood walking tour of Harie may be held in a group with other individuals/groups.

 - Packing light and wearing comfortable walking shoes are recommended.
 On this tour we will walk about 4-5 kilometers in total.
-A coin-operated locker is available at JR Kyoto Station.
+There are coin-operated lockers in JR Kyoto Station.

-- Be sure to be prepared for all weather conditions depending on the season.
-In mid-winter, water-proofed footware is essential because roads in Hata have running water on them not to let snow stay.
+- In mid-winter, water-proofed footware is essential even on a sunny day, because roads in Hata normally have running water on them not to let snow stay.

 - Seats in public transportation are not guaranteed.